fsharp/fslang-design/FSharp-4.0/ClassNamesAsFunctionsDesignAndSpec.md

 Particular care is needed for the cases where the type name is a generic type (or one of a number of generic types overloaded by generic arity).

-The IDE tests need care, since there are some code paths that may potentially affect the intellisence results given for cases like
+The IDE tests need care, since there are some code paths that may potentially affect the IntelliSense results given for cases like

      System.Collections.Generic.List   <-- press . after this, trying to access static members